TakuyaAono/bl_matplotlib/doc/devel/communication_guide.rst

 * Everyone else should send an email to matplotlib-social-admin@numfocus.org:

-  * Introduce yourself - GitHub handle and participation in the community.
+  * Introduce yourself - github handle and participation in the community.
   * Describe the reason for wanting to moderate or contribute to social.